idris-maps/gis-with-javascript-tutorial/chapter_3_animation_interaction/readme.md

 Finally we get to the primary use of javascript in GIS: rendering maps in the browser.

 If you just want to show a static map, rendering the map in the browser does not make much sense.
-A static image will render faster and on a wider range of devices.
+A static image will render faster and on a wider range of devices (read about how to create one in [chapter 2](https://github.com/idris-maps/gis-with-javascript-tutorial/tree/master/chapter_2_print_map)).
 But it is the perfect tool if you want to show a lot of data or keep your users for a little longer with animation and interaction.

 ##Animation basics